-In the U.S., higher education is on the forefront of this transition.
+In the U.S., higher education is at the forefront of this transition.
 Instructors have been adapting to active learning for over a decade.
 To date, more than 200 U.S. universities have implemented active learning classrooms.
-4

 Teaching for active learning means: